Are You Planning to Adopt A Child? Child Adoption Rules & Policy in India

 Yes, the adoptive parent and the child should have an age difference of at least 21 years or more.
 Couples with a combined age of less than 90 (with neither spouse older than 45 years) are eligible to adopt an infant.
 For older and special needs children, the agency has the discretion to relax the age limit for the prospective parent up to 55 years.
 Most agencies require a couple to be married for at least 5 years in order to adopt a child.

 Yes, but the gender of the child becomes a factor to consider here.
 The Hindu Adoption and Maintenance Act, 1956 (HAMA, under which Hindus, Jains, Sikhs, Buddhists and Arya Samaj adopt) allows you to adopt a child of the opposite gender to the one you already have.
 There are no such diktats under the other 2 adoption laws, namely the Guardians and Wards Act, 1890 (GAWA) and the Juvenile Justice Act (JJA 2000, amended in 2006), which has enabled many Indians to adopt a child of the same gender.
-If you already have a child of your own, who is old enough, he/she will be asked to express his/her views about adoption of another child in writing.
+If you already have a child of your own, who is old enough, he/she will be asked to express his/her views about the adoption of another child in writing.

 Yes, as per CARA, a couple must have a minimum average monthly income of Rs.3000 in order to adopt a child.
 A couple with lower income may be considered considering other assets such as your own house etc.

 Under HAMA, a child adopted by the couple has the same rights as a child born to those parents.
 Neither the adoptive parents nor the child to be adopted can overturn the valid adoption.
-Adoptions under the GAWA only appoints the couple as guardians and the child as a ward and do not grant permanent rights to name, religion, maintenance or inheritance.
+Adoptions under the GAWA only appoint the couple as guardians and the child as a ward and do not grant permanent rights to name, religion, maintenance or inheritance.

 Yes, under HAMA, a female Hindu who has never married, has divorced or been widowed, can adopt a son or a daughter.
-She will however have to show an additional family support system and have to appoint a guardian for her child in case of her untimely death.
+She will, however, have to show an additional family support system and have to appoint a guardian for her child in case of her untimely death.

 Yes, as per CARA a single/divorced man can only adopt a male child.